 [ Thinking about investing in real estate?
 Learn how to get started by registering to attend a FREE real estate class offered in your area. ]

-Those investors that start implementing the idea of sustainable real estate development into their current exit strategies should not only remain at the forefront of their industry, but at the top of buyers’ wish lists as well—for now and well into the future.
+Those investors that start implementing the idea of sustainable real estate development into their current exit strategies should not only remain at the forefront of their industry but at the top of buyers’ wish lists as well—for now, and well into the future.
 In doing today what many will expect in the future, your current prospects should realize their full potential.

-Shortly after the recovery started to gain traction and U.S. real estate started to crawl out of the doldrums of the recession, buildings certified under the LEED rating system initiated a trend that would stand the test of time: sustainable building practice and those home that implement them demand a premium.
+Shortly after the recovery started to gain traction and U.S. real estate started to crawl out of the doldrums of the recession, buildings certified under the LEED rating system initiated a trend that would stand the test of time: sustainable building practices and those homes that implement them demand a premium.
 Quite simply, green homes tend to sell for more than that of their non-sustainable counterparts.
 In fact, studies have shown that sustainable homes can sell for as much as nine percent more than those that are less energy efficient.

 What’s more, the U.S. Department of Energy acknowledged “researchers at the University of California, Berkeley, and the University of California, Los Angeles, studied 1.6 million homes in California to see if those rated with ENERGY STAR, LEED, or GreenPoint Rated labels sold for a higher price than those without energy-efficient labels.”

-While the study conducted by the U.S. Department of Energy didn’t extend beyond the boarders of California, their results mimicked those of other states.
+While the study conducted by the U.S. Department of Energy didn’t extend beyond the borders of California, their results mimicked those of other states.
 Similar fundamentals were witnessed in cities like Seattle, Washington, where GreenWorks Realty identified an encouraging trend: energy efficient homes sold for more money than their less efficient counterparts.
-Taking it a step further, the Earth Advantage Institute in Portland, Oregon revealed that energy efficient homes sold for as much as 30 percent more than those that aren’t in 2011.
+Taking it a step further, the Earth Advantage Institute in Portland, Oregon revealed that energy-efficient homes sold for as much as 30 percent more than those that aren’t in 2011.
 With the way energy consumption has been trending, it’s safe to assume those numbers have increased.

 Energy costs have risen year-over-year for more than a decade, and 2016 is no exception.
 While the retail price of electricity has dipped modestly in the last year, the U.S. Energy Information Administration (EIA) expects residential electricity prices to rise by as much as three percent in 2017.
 It shouldn’t surprise anyone to learn that electricity isn’t the only resource expected to increase in price as early as next year.
-The EIA has also forecasted additional increases to crude oil, coal and natural gas.
-If that wasn’t enough, energy consumption is expected to increase across the board in every resource including, but not limited to liquid fuels, natural gas, coal, electricity and renewables.
+The EIA has also forecasted additional increases in crude oil, coal, and natural gas.
+If that wasn’t enough, energy consumption is expected to increase across the board in every resource including, but not limited to liquid fuels, natural gas, coal, electricity, and renewables.

 There is an obvious trend, and homeowners are looking to get ahead of increasing prices.
-As a residential redeveloper it is in your best interest to meet their needs; only then will demand follow suit.
+As a residential redeveloper, it is in your best interest to meet their needs; only then will demand follow suit.
 The next time you set out to flip a home, consider adding energy efficient upgrades to offset the increasing price of resources.